ASU Law launches nation’s first Rule of Law & Governance Program

-The new Rule of Law & Governance Program at the Sandra Day O’Connor College of Law at Arizona State University is led by Clint Williamson, former U.S. Ambassador-at-Large for War Crimes Issues.
+The new Rule of Law & Governance Program at the Sandra Day O’Connor College of Law at Arizona State University is addressing these challenges.
+This unique program will prepare new generations of young lawyers for jobs that promote justice, human rights, sustainable economic development, and equality under the law across the globe.

 The program, with classes in Phoenix and Washington, D.C., is led by Ambassador Clint Williamson, who has served as a state and federal prosecutor, a White House policy maker, a United Nations war crimes investigator and prosecutor, a senior official in peacekeeping missions, and as the U.S. Ambassador-at-Large for War Crimes Issues.
 The director of the program is Professor Julia Fromholz, who most recently worked for two years at the U.S. Embassy in Islamabad, Pakistan, as the Senior Advisor, Rule of Law.